getbraincloud/examples-unity/README.md

 - Re-initialize and Re-authenticate to then join back to the same room the User was disconnected from

 There is also a button to just disconnect the RTT connection and reconnect only RTT.
 To set this up for your app, go to your lobby settings under `Design > Multiplayer > Lobbies` and add `{"enableDisconnectButton":true}` to the **Custom Config** for your lobby.

 ---

-## SpaceShooterWithStats

-The _Getting Started With Unity_ video uses the Space Shooter example as a backing project.

-Go to the **BrainCloudConnect** scene and run the game to test it out in the editor!

-Find more information, including the video itself, here: https://docs.braincloudservers.com/learn/sdk-tutorials/unity-tutorials/unity-getting-started/

----